 Summary: Small middle-market companies have fewer financial options than their larger counterparts.
-Their choices are comparable to those of small companies.
+Large companies have choices comparable to those of small companies.
 However, they benefit from better pricing.

 - Options for distressed companies (“special assets”)